quantum-ods/qmlcourse/CONTRIBUTING.md

 ### GitHub intro

-If you are not familiar with GitHub, please take [a short course](https://learngitbranching.js.org/) on Git branches.
+If you are not familiar with GitHub, please take [a short course](https://learngitbranching.js.org/) on Git branches or the official [training manual](https://githubtraining.github.io/training-manual/#/).
 Be familiar with what commits, branches, pulls/pushes are.
 Further, what are Issues and Pull Requests on GitHub.
 The rest of the work on the course material is built on that.

 ## Contributor roles